-“So, for someone who has learned to dance this music in a certain way, it can result confusing and completely disorienting to hit the dance floor and not understand your partner,” said Moreno about Caribbean dancers attending U.S. social nights.
-“It’s like knowing how to walk, but having to learn from scratch, again.”
+“So, for someone who has learned to dance this music in a certain way, it can be confusing and completely disorienting to hit the dance floor and not understand your partner,” Moreno said about Caribbean dancers attending U.S. social nights.
+“It’s like knowing how to walk but having to learn from scratch again.”

-Art in Motion’s García, an instructor, performer and competitor for 18 years, has been a sought-out teacher from dancers around the world.
+Art in Motion’s García, an instructor, performer, and competitor for 18 years, has been a sought-after teacher among dancers around the world.
 He also is known for cofounding a program last year for students with Down syndrome called Down2dance.

-After he was unable to afford rent in Chinatown, García took out $40,000 in loans to move to a 2,900-square-foot facility in New Jersey.
-Many of his clients followed him, including Beth Sanchez and her husband of Wilmington, Del.
+When he was unable to afford rent in Chinatown, García took out $40,000 in loans to move to a 2,900-square-foot facility in New Jersey.
+Many of his clients followed him, including Beth Sanchez of Wilmington and her husband.

 Joe Figueroa foresaw García’s absence as a void.
 He opened his first studio, Living in Rhythm, in Frankford on Feb.
-1, wondering aloud whether it will actually be beneficial to be in Philly’s Latino neighborhoods.
+1, wondering aloud whether it would be beneficial to be in Philly’s Latino neighborhoods.

 “Honestly, I don’t know,” said Figueroa, 44.

-The Maestro Flaco Dance Factory also relocated because of rising costs.
-After eight years at Cecil B. Moore Avenue and Second Street, Marck Best, who goes by Maestro Flaco, moved his studio in 2013 to Chestnut Hill, where it was actually cheaper, he said.
+The Maestro Flaco Dance Factory also moved because of rising costs.
+After eight years at Cecil B. Moore Avenue and Second Street, Marck Best, who goes by Maestro Flaco, moved his studio in 2013 to Chestnut Hill, where rent was cheaper, he said.

 Best, 54, said Philadelphia seems to be a place dedicated to the arts, but there are few well-marketed resources.

-For instance, the City of Philadelphia’s Office for Arts Culture and the Creative Economy offers an annual series of free arts and cultural performances in parks and plazas, Maestro said, but many artists don’t always know what grants exist or understand how to use that money, Best said.
-He’d like to see more coaching for creative-arts business, like how to develop dance curriculum over time; or what legal and financial support exists to purchase their own place.
+For instance, the City of Philadelphia’s Office for Arts Culture and the Creative Economy offers an annual series of free arts and cultural performances in parks and plazas, Best said, but many artists don’t always know what grants exist or understand how to use that money.
+He’d like to see more coaching for creative-arts business, like how to develop dance curriculum over time, or what legal and financial support is available to buy their own place.

-Best held up CultureWorks Greater Philadelphia, an arts incubator that provides resources like workshops on tax reporting, as a model.
+Best cited CultureWorks Greater Philadelphia, an arts incubator that provides resources like workshops on tax reporting, as a model.